Frequently Asked Questions

 I see plants in the field that are not in the sales yard.
 Are they available?

 Possibly.
-Keep in mind that some plants in the field may be too young and are scheduled to sell sometime in the future.
-Plants may also be held for propagation.
 If you are interested in something in the field, let us know and we will be happy to dig it for you if it is available.

 I have chosen landscape stock from the field.
 How long before I can pick up my order?

 Typically less than 3 days.